tradergu/tradergu.github.io/_tabs/25 year trading experiment.md

 In January 2025, I launched an ambitious long-term challenge: to actively trade against a global index benchmark over 25 years.
 The structure is simple:

 Every month, I invest 10,000 SEK (~$1,000), split evenly between:
-- 🌍 A **passive portfolio** — invested in Storebrand Global All Countries A SEK (tracking the MSCI ACWI Index).
+- 🌍 A **passive portfolio** - invested in [Storebrand Global All Countries A SEK](https://storebrandfonder.fondlista.se/details/SE0000671919/2) (tracking the MSCI ACWI Index).
-- 🌊 An **active portfolio** — where I apply my own high-conviction trading strategies.
+- 🌊 An **active portfolio** - where I apply my own High-conviction Trading strategies.

 ### The Goal:
-Successfully outperform a global index over a 25-year time period.
+Successfully outperform a global index over a 25 Year time period.

 ---